FSUdigitalmedia/p5js_webmidi/README.md

-# p5js_webmidi
+# 🎛️🎹👨🏽‍💻📲🔊 p5js_webmidi

 This repo contains some examples of how to communicate via MIDI using p5.js.
 The examples use the Web MIDI API directly and don't require the WebMIDI javascript library.

 1. `midi_input` shows how to handle note and cc messages coming from a hardware or software MIDI controller
 2. `midi_output` shows how to send MIDI messages to a synth (eg: [VCV Rack](https://vcvrack.com/))
 3. `midi_gui` shows bi-directional communication.
 It sends MIDI cc messages on MIDI channel 1 while visualizing incoming cc messages that come in on MIDI channel 2.
 This example uses the [p5.touchgui](https://github.com/L05/p5.touchgui) library to create a GUI for sending messages and works with the included `p5js_example.vcv` patch for VCV Rack.
-This sketch has less comments than the other two.
-Reference those others before looking at this one.

 ## Communicating via MIDI on the Same Computer